 When choosing footwear, consider these guidelines in order to avoid problems:

-- Always wear the correct size shoe.
-Too small only hurts your feet.
+- Always wear the correct size shoe as too small only hurts your feet

-- If you must wear heels, keep them to under 2 inches.
-Shoes without elevated heels are best.
+- If you must wear heels, keep them to less than 2 inches; shoes without elevated heels are best

-- If you use heels, find ones with a larger surface area instead of stilettos.
-This allows you to be more steady on your feet.
+- If you use heels, find ones with a larger surface area instead of stilettos as this allows you to be more steady on your feet

 - If you wear flip-flops, try ones that have a more substantial sole that includes arch support

-- Try performance pumps.
-These have wider reinforced heels and athletic shoe construction.
-This style gives more room and better support.
+- Try performance pumps as these have wider reinforced heels and athletic shoe construction; this style gives more room and better support

 Fallen Arches: Causes, Treatments, and Managing Foot Pain. (n.d.).
 Retrieved from https://www.webmd.com/pain-management/what-are-fallen-arches#1